Autoregressive-Gaussian Mixture Models: Efficient Generative Modeling of WSS Signals: Application to 3GPP Channel Data

 \section{Application to 3GPP Channel Data}

 We apply the proposed \gls{ar}-\gls{gmm} to synthetic \gls{3gpp} channel data generated using the model \cite{neumann2018}, which is based on \cite{3gpp2020}.
 Generation depends on the number of samples $N$, the number of antennas $M$, and the number of propagation clusters $P$.
 The generated channel samples are used for training, and the resulting \gls{gmm} is utlized for channel estimation.
 The channel estimates are based on the observed data and the learned posterior probabilities of the \gls{gmm}, by weighting the conditional expectations given by the \gls{lmmse} formula with these posterior probabilities, as described in detail in \cite{koller2022}.
+The estimator's performance is evaluated using the \gls{nmse} over different \gls{snr} values and is compared against these baselines: a \gls{lmmse} estimator, which estimates covariance directly from the data (\gls{gmm} with only one component), a full-covariance \gls{gmm}, Toeplitz and circulant variants, the \gls{ls} estimator, and a genie-aided \gls{lmmse} estimator with perfect second-order statistics \cite[Sec.
+8.5.3, 9.1.6]{hossein2014}.